San Francisco voters created the Ethics Commission with a range of duties to help ensure the laws it administers and enforces are effective.

 In 2000, voters approved Proposition O to create a program of public campaign financing.
 The program is currently open to candidates running for mayor or supervisor.
 To qualify, candidates must meet all program requirements, including raising a minimum level of contributions from private contributors.
 Through an initial grant and subsequent matching funds, the City provides qualifying candidates with public money to be used for their campaigns.

-Public engagement in the review process is vital, and the Division will host two interested persons meetings to discuss the public financing program, along with a set of draft regulations regarding the Commission’s opinion and advice procedures.
+The second phase of the review project is ongoing.
+This phase will evaluate more fundamental aspects of the program, including the qualification requirements and the funds that participating candidates may receive.
+Public engagement in the review process is vital, and the Division will host two interested persons meetings to solicit public feedback about the program.
 View the meeting announcement for location, resources, and additional information.
 Participants are strongly encouraged to view Staff’s presentation at the July Commission meeting (agenda item 7) on the public financing program and to review the Supplemental Guide for Board of Supervisors Candidates Seeking Public Financing.
 The public financing presentation file can be accessed here.
 These resources provide important background about the program.
 Apart from the interested persons meetings, the Policy Division will also contact former candidates and their treasurers to solicit feedback about the program.

 Review of Regulations Supporting the Campaign Finance Reform Ordinance